q1uTr5th/TAPFixer/README.md

 # Parameter customization
 To early terminate the oversized predicate exploration, the ROUND_LIMIT and ITER_LIMIT in TAPFixer is set to 15 and 50 respectively.
-TAPFixer allows users to re-customize them in file CONST.py.
+TAPFixer allows users to re-customize them in file CONST.py as follows:

-ITERATION_UPPER = 50; ROUND_UPPER = 15
+ITERATION_UPPER = NEW VALUE (The default is 50); ROUND_UPPER = NEW VALUE (The default is 15)

 # The user-study data